 - (a) Strategic Sourcing Initiatives.
-This includes the following: - (i) Strategic Sourcing for the Acquisition of Various Equipment and Supplies (SAVES).
+This includes the following: (See AMS Procurement Guidance T3.8.6). - (i) Strategic Sourcing for the Acquisition of Various Equipment and Supplies (SAVES).
 The SAVES program is a mandatory source for some equipment and office supplies (see AMS Procurement Guidance T3.8.6). - (ii) Enterprise software licensing agreements such as Oracle. - (b) Federal Prison Industries, Inc. (FPI) (also known as UNICOR).
-For those products available through FPI, the procedures detailed in AMS Procurement Guidance T3.8.4, Government Sources of Products/Services, must be strictly followed. - (c) Randolph-Sheppard Act.
-The FAA must first consider the blind in the operation of vending facilities.
+For those products available through FPI, the procedures detailed in AMS Procurement Guidance (See AMS T3.8.4, Government Sources of Products/Services, must be strictly followed.) - (c) Randolph-Sheppard Act.
+The FAA must first consider the blind in the operation of vending facilities...
 (See AMS Procurement Guidance T3.8.4) - (d) Javits-Wagner-O'Day Act (JWOD).
 The FAA must first consider items and services available through the AbilityOne Program (formerly JWOD) before going to other sources.
 (See AMS Procurement Guidance T3.8.4) - (e) General Services Administration (GSA) Federal Supply Schedules (FSS).
 When procuring items through a GSA FSS, FAA must follow the procedures detailed under AMS Procurement Guidance T3.8.3, Federal Supply Schedules.
 Note that GSA is not a mandatory source for FAA. - (f) Section 508 Requirements.
 The FAA must procure products and services that comply with Federal requirements for Section 508 of the Rehabilitation Act.
 (See AMS Procurement Guidance T3.2.2) - (g) Environmental Requirements.
-The FAA should acquire environmentally preferable, energy and water efficient, and recycled content products and services when possible.
+The FAA must acquire environmentally preferable, energy and water efficient, recycled content containing, non-ozone depleting, less or non-toxic, and biobased products and services whenever possible.(f) Environmental Requirements.
 (See AMS Procurement Guidance T3.6.3 for additional information) - (2) If mandatory sources are applicable and not used, the transaction file must document how mandatory sources were sought and the reasons why a non-mandatory source was chosen. - h.
 Split Purchase.
 A split purchase is a procurement made to avoid established purchase limits, to include single purchase limits and competition thresholds. - (1) Split purchases may also include procurement intended to avoid limits governing the use of the purchase card for construction (\$2,000) or services (\$2,500).
 It is not necessary for the purchase to be in the same day or made by the same cardholder to qualify as a split purchase.
-One-time increases can be authorized by the Manager, Strategic Acquisitions.
+One-time increases can be authorized by the Manager, Strategic Acquisitions Purchase Card Office.